Spidy394/Let-us-C/Chapter 1/README.md

-# 📌 Chapter 1: Getting Started
+E# 📌 Chapter 1: Getting Started

 1. Ramesh’s basic salary is input through the keyboard.
 His dearness allowance is 40% of basic salary, and house rent allowance is 20% of